turbot/guardrails-docs/docs/runbooks/enterprise-monitoring/install-setup-steampipe-powerpipe/index.md

 }
 ```

-7. Run a Guardrails query against your workspaces
+### Step 7: Run a Guardrails query against your workspaces
 To open the query shell, run steampipe query with no arguments

 ```shell